Club Safeguarding Team

 - Anneke Ring - Assistant Safeguarding Officer

-- Jake Matthews - Rugby Safe Lead
+- TBC - Rugby Safe Lead

 Portsmouth Rugby Football Club acknowledges its responsibility to safeguard the welfare of all children involved in rugby at our club, and confirms that it adheres to all the RFU's Safeguarding Policies and procedures, recommended practices and guidelines and furthermore endorse and adopt the statements contained in those documents.